 - If your school follows a standards-based curriculum, how is your child progressing?
-Is he or she meeting the standards for his/her grade level with minimal support during and after the school day?
+Is your child meeting the standards for their grade level with minimal support during and after the school day?
 If so, it is likely that beginning the IEP process is not warranted.

 The Individualized Education Plan (IEP) Process

 Prior to developing an IEP the student must be identified as having an educational disability.
 Parents are part of the team that addresses the question “does this student have an educational disability?”
 Other members of the team are usually comprised of a school-system psychologist, the child’s teacher(s), a special educator and often a school administrator.
 The team determines if they suspect the child has an educational disability and if further assessment is needed.

 Generally, the team identifies questions that should be answered as part of the assessment process.
 Common questions might be:

 - What is the current level of STUDENT’S intellectual functioning?

 - What is the current level of STUDENT’S academic functioning?

 - How does STUDENT’S current level of intellectual and academic functioning impact their ability to access the general education curriculum without specialized instruction?